AuScope/nvcl_kit/notebooks/README.md

 ## Python notebooks demonstrating NVCL_KIT

-**NB:** These notebooks assume user has already installed:
+If you run these notebooks via binder as mentioned in the [README](https://gitlab.com/csiro-geoanalytics/python-shared/nvcl_kit/-/blob/master/README.md), installation of prerequisite Python packages will not be necessary

+But if you run these notebooks on another platform you'll need to install:

 - nvcl_kit
 - matplotlib
 - xmltodict
 - pandas

 ### Installation tips

-1. Some free online notebooks do not permit installation of additional packages.
+1. Many free online notebooks do not permit installation of additional packages.
 These platforms cannot be used for running NVCL_KIT notebooks

-2. If your notebook allows it, you can install packages from a cell:
+2. If your notebook platform allows it, you can install packages by running this in a cell:

 ```
 import sys